Resident Evil: Infinite Darkness: Reception

-On Rotten Tomatoes, the show has an approval rating of 50% with an average rating of 5.4/10, based on 22 critic reviews.
+On Rotten Tomatoes, the show has an approval rating of 50% with an average rating of 5.5/10, based on 22 critic reviews.
 The website's critics consensus reads, "Resident Evil: Infinite Darkness's superb animation captures the visceral thrills of its terrifying source material–if only the story were as gripping as the moments of terror.

 Austin Jones of Paste Magazine gave the show 5 out of 10 stars, writing that "Infinite Darkness has a barrier to entry due to its heavy reliance on a preexisting investment in the greater Resident Evil series."
-Jonathon Wilson of Ready Steady Cut gave the show 2.5 out of 5 stars and wrote: "Resident Evil: Infinite Darkness has some pleasures for long-time fans, but it's inconsistent in every way and winds up feeling inessential."
-Grace Randolph of Beyond the Trailer said that "it's interesting to see this kind of animation, but the story here is just too cliche.
-Not as good as the other adult animated shows already available on Netflix."
-John Nguyen of Nerd Reactor gave the show 3 out of 5 stars: "Seeing Claire Redfield and Leon S. Kennedy together is always a treat, but Resident Evil: Infinite Darkness lacks a gripping story and engrossing supporting characters."

 Sam Barsanti of The A.V.
 Club gave the show C+: "Nobody is going to confuse it for high art, certainly, but what didn't really work in video games and what didn't make sense in the Milla Jovovich-led movies surprisingly does work as a CG four-episode TV show."
 Andrew Webster of The Verge stated that "some tie-ins are meant to lure in new fans, while others are designed to appease existing ones; Infinite Darkness is most definitely the latter".
 Sam Stone of CBR in his review wrote: "Overall, the anime is a fun side story that offers a chance for Leon to jump back into the spotlight while evoking a past era for the franchise, deviating from horror to deliver global action."
 Kate Sánchez of But Why Tho?
 A Geek Community gave the show 7.5 out of 10 stars: "Resident Evil: Infinite Darkness is far more about geopolitical intrigue, corporate espionage, and surviving war than it is about killing zombies."
 Taylor Lyles of IGN gave the show 7 out of 10: "Despite predictability on who would serve as an antagonist, the bad performance and animation by certain minor characters, and the imbalance of importance and screen time for our two protagonists, Infinite Darkness is a step in the right direction."
 Tessa Smith of Mama's Geeky gave the show 3 out of 5: "While there are some animation and pacing issues, overall this show is not only action packed, it gives the audience a peek at what Leon & Claire were up to in between games."